 Twin bedroom (by spiral staircase)

 - Sets of towels

 Bed linen and towels are INCLUDED.
-Electricity is by wind turbine and solar panels (INCLUDED).
+Electricity is by solar panels (INCLUDED).
 LPG for the cooker is INCLUDED.
 Heating is by solid-fuel stove and multi fuel stove (1 bag/basket of coal or peat INCLUDED).
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 From 14/12/2019 to 16/12/2019

 |28 Dec 2019 - 05 Jan 2020||£635.00|